In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance with Scoliosis.

 Category #2.

-The second group of folks that we’ll encounter will be those who haven’t had their Scoliosis treated and DO suffer from a rather severe case of Scoliosis.
-In cases like these, what you’re likely to find is that most will still be able to qualify for a traditional term or whole life insurance policy only now, they’re probably not going to be able to qualify for a Preferred rate and will most likely have to settle for a “high risk” or “sub-standard” table rate.
+The second group of folks we’ll encounter will be those who haven’t had their Scoliosis treated and DO suffer from a rather severe case of Scoliosis.
+In cases like these, what you’re likely to find is that most will still be able to qualify for a traditional term or whole life insurance policy only now; they’re probably not going to be able to qualify for a Preferred rate and will most likely have to settle for a “high risk” or “sub-standard” table rate.

 Table rates…

-Are life insurance rates that are typically reserved for “higher risk” applicants and range from Table A, which would be considered the “best” or least expensive table rate, all the way to Table J which would be considered the “worst” or most expensive table rate.
+These are life insurance rates typically reserved for “higher risk” applicants.
+They range from Table A, considered the “best” or least expensive table rate, to Table J, regarded as the “worst” or most expensive table rate.

-That regardless of your situation, we here at IBUSA can help because we have tons of experience helping folks with all sorts of pre-existing medical conditions like yours and are committed to helping all of our clients find the “best” life insurance policy that they can qualify for.
+The good news is that regardless of your situation, we here at IBUSA can help because we have tons of experience helping folks with all sorts of pre-existing medical conditions like yours and are committed to helping all of our clients find the “best” life insurance policy they can qualify for.
 This brings us to the last topic that we wanted to take a moment and discuss, which is…

-What can I do to help ensure that I get the “best life insurance” for me?
+How can I help ensure I get the “best life insurance” for me?

-In our experience here at IBUSA, what we have found that usually, the folks who seem to find the “best” life insurance policy for them are those that:
+In our experience here at IBUSA, we have found that usually, the folks who seem to find the “best” life insurance policy for them are those that:

-- Take their time reviewing their options.
+• Take their time reviewing their options.

-- Ask a lot of questions.
+• Ask a lot of questions.

-And seek out those life insurance agents who not only have experience working with individuals who have been diagnosed with a wide variety of pre-existing medical conditions but also have access to dozens of different life insurance companies so that when it comes time to helping a more “challenging” case, they don’t have to rely on a…
+Seek out those life insurance agents who not only have experience working with individuals who have been diagnosed with a wide variety of pre-existing medical conditions but also have access to dozens of different life insurance companies so that when it comes time to help a more “challenging” case, they don’t have to rely on a…

 “One size fits all approach!”

-The good news is that this is exactly what you’re going to find here at IBUSA!
+The good news is that this is precisely what you’ll find here at IBUSA!

 No, probably not.
-But what we can tell you is that in addition to offering a wide variety of different term and whole life insurance policies, IBUSA has also worked very hard to establish relationships with many of the Best Final Expense Insurance Companies as well so that if someone isn’t able to qualify for a traditional life insurance policy, chances are there may be some other “type” of product that you CAN qualify for.
+But what we can tell you is that in addition to offering a wide variety of different term and whole life insurance policies, IBUSA has also worked very hard to establish relationships with many of the Best Final Expense Insurance Companies so that if someone isn’t able to qualify for a traditional life insurance policy, chances are there may be some other “type” of product that they CAN qualify for.